prabaj90/react-examples/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `Added useEffect`
+ComponentDidMount,DidUpdate,WillUnmount has implemented using useEffect in ChangeName Example.

 ### `Added useState`
-SetState has implemented in useState using Counter Example.
+SetState has implemented using useState in Counter Example.